🇭🇷

 Minimum $3,295/per_month

-Alternative: Alternatively, show bank savings of EUR 39,540 for 12-month stay or EUR 59,310 for 18-month stay.
-Income requirement increases by 10% for each additional family member.
+Alternative: Alternatively, show bank savings of EUR 39,540 for a 12-month stay or EUR 59,310 for an 18-month stay.
+Income requirement increases by 10% for each additional family member (approx. EUR 330/month per person).
+Income threshold is based on 2.5 times the average net salary in Croatia.

 Key Benefits

-• Valid passport (at least 3 months beyond visa expiration)
+• Valid passport (at least 3 months beyond intended stay)

-• Proof of remote work for foreign employer or own company not registered in Croatia
+• Proof of remote work for a foreign employer or foreign clients (employment contract, client agreements, or business ownership documents)

 • Proof of accommodation in Croatia